csebooks/artificial-intelligence/content.en/vi-communicating-perceiving-and-acting/_index.md

 ∃ e e∈Feel(a, b) ∧During(Now , e) .

-The standard approach to quantification is for the grammar to define not an actual logical semantic sentence, but rather a **quasi-logical form** that is then turned into a logical sentenceQUASI-LOGICAL
+The standard approach to quantification is for the grammar to define not an actual logical semantic sentence, but rather a **quasi-logical form** that is then turned into a logical sentence by algorithms outside of the parsing process.

-FORM

-by algorithms outside of the parsing process.
 Those algorithms can have preference rules for preferring one quantifier scope over another—preferences that need not be reflected directly in the grammar.

-**Pragmatics**: We have shown how an agent can perceive a string of words and use aPRAGMATICS

-grammar to derive a set of possible semantic interpretations.
+**Pragmatics**: We have shown how an agent can perceive a string of words and use a grammar to derive a set of possible semantic interpretations.
 Now we address the problem of completing the interpretation by adding context-dependent information about the current situation.
 The most obvious need for pragmatic information is in resolving the meaning of **indexicals**, which are phrases that refer directly to the current situation.
-For example, in theINDEXICAL

-sentence “I am in Boston today,” both “I” and “today” are indexicals.
+For example, in the sentence “I am in Boston today,” both “I” and “today” are indexicals.
 The word “I” would be represented by the fluent Speaker , and it would be up to the hearer to resolve the meaning of the fluent—that is not considered part of the grammar but rather an issue of pragmatics; of using the context of the current situation to interpret fluents.

 Another part of pragmatics is interpreting the speaker’s intent.
-The speaker’s action is considered a **speech act**, and it is up to the hearer to decipher what type of action it is—aSPEECH ACT

-question, a statement, a promise, a warning, a command, and so on.
+The speaker’s action is considered a **speech act**, and it is up to the hearer to decipher what type of action it is—a question, a statement, a promise, a warning, a command, and so on.
 A command such as “go to 2 2” implicitly refers to the hearer.
 So far, our grammar for S covers only declarative sentences.
 We can easily extend it to cover commands.
 A command can be formed from a VP , where the subject is implicitly the hearer.
 We need to distinguish commands from statements, so we alter the rules for S to include the type of speech act:

 S(Statement (Speaker , pred (obj ))) → NP(obj ) VP(pred)

 S(Command (Speaker , pred (Hearer ))) → VP(pred ) .

 **Long-distance dependencies**: Questions introduce a new grammatical complexity.
-InLONG-DISTANCE DEPENDENCIES

-“Who did the agent tell you to give the gold to?” the final word “to” should be parsed as \[PP to \], where the “ ” denotes a gap or **trace** where an NP is missing; the missing NPTRACE
+In “Who did the agent tell you to give the gold to?” the final word “to” should be parsed as [PP to ], where the “ ” denotes a gap or **trace** where an NP is missing; the missing NPTRACE

 is licensed by the first word of the sentence, “who.”
 A complex system of augmentations is used to make sure that the missing NPs match up with the licensing words in just the right way, and prohibit gaps in the wrong places.
 For example, you can’t have a gap in one branch of an NP conjunction: “What did he play \[NP Dungeons and \]?” is ungrammatical.
 But you can have the same gap in both branches of a VP conjunction: “What did you \[VP \[VP